94th Aero Squadron: Combat on the Western Front

 At Toul, active combat patrols and alerts immediately commenced, over the sector from Saint-Mihiel to Pont a Mousson.
 On a cloudy Sunday morning, 14 April, an alert was given and Lieutenants Douglas Campbell and Alan F. Winslow took off.
 A few minutes later, two enemy aircraft were seen moving through some clouds, and after a brief combat, Lt Campbell shot down one of the enemy and Lt Winslow forced the other down out of control.
 Both crashed on the ground.
-These were the first official American air combat victories of World War I. On 29 April, Captain Hall and Lt.
+(The enemy planes were from JAsta 64: Vzfw Anton Wroniecki (shot down by Douglas Campbell) and Uffz Heinrich Simon (shot down by Alan Winslow)These were the first official American air combat victories of World War I. On 29 April, Captain Hall and Lt.
 Rickenbacker responded to an alert and shot down an enemy aircraft just over the lines.
 Air combats began to become more frequent and by 3 May, the squadron had four aerial victories.
 However, on that day, the squadron suffered its first casualty, when Lt.
 Charles W. Chapman was shot down in flames by a biplane, which Captain Peterson later shot down.

 On 5 May, the 94th was organized, along with the 95th Aero Squadron into the 1st Pursuit Group.
 In combat, the squadron was succeeding in defeating the enemy, and in a few weeks, the 94th gained the first American air aces.
 On 31 May, Lieutenant Campbell gained his fifth victory; on 17 June, Lieutenant Rickenbacker also became an ace.
 However, the squadron had also suffered several losses.
 Captain Hall had been brought down and became a prisoner.
 Major Lufbery attacked a German plane flying over Toul and was shot down in flames.
 In combat over Maiseraes, Lieutenant Davis was killed in action and Lieutenant Hill was seriously wounded in the leg while in combat on 27 May over Montsec.
 By the end of June, the 94th Aero Squadron was the leading pursuit squadron in the AEF, having seventeen official victories with four casualties.